Robin Stewart: Personal life

-After two previous marriages, the second to magazine fashion editor Fiona Partridge, he married former partner Roberta "Bertie" Daler in 2012; they had one daughter.
-Stewart suffered a stroke in 2003, and after years of smoking 60 cigarettes a day also developed emphysema.
+After two brief earlier marriages (the second to magazine fashion editor, Fiona Partridge), he married Roberta "Bertie" Daler in 2012 and they had one daughter.
+Stewart suffered a stroke in 2003 and, having been a 60 cigarettes a day smoker, also developed emphysema.

-His death on 22 November 2015 was announced by his official website.
+His death on 22 November 2015 was announced on his official website.
 He was 69 years old.